orxshi/syllabus_creator/README.md

 # Syllabus creator

-This code is for generating syllabus for a course in Girne American University.
+This is a course syllabus generator.
 The form collects information from the user.
-Then, respective fields in LaTeX template are replaced.
-The final product is a PDF.
+Respective fields in LaTeX or Word template are replaced to produce PDF or Word file.

 ## Motivation

-* To use LaTeX for aestetic visualization.
+* To have consistent format
-* To avoid usage of commercial products such as MS Word.
+* To avoid losing time with formatting
-* To provide stardard syllabus template for all courses.

 ## Required packages

+phpoffice/phpword (install with "composer require phpoffice/phpword")

+## Optional packages

-A LaTeX distribution.
+A LaTeX distribution

 ## Testing

 The code has been tested with

 * TeX Live 3.14.
+* MixTeX 4.21.
 * Ubuntu 19.04
+* Windows 10

 ## Usage

 * Open index.html
 * Fill in form fields.
 * Or click Load to load data from JSON file, if there is any.
+For convenience, ME303 is available.
-* Click Generate PDF to generate PDF of the syllabus.
+* Click Generate PDF with Latex to generate PDF of the syllabus prepared with LaTeX.
+* Click Generate Word to generate Word file of the syllabus.
 * Optionally, click Save to save form data in JSON file.